index

 from 2020 in ( culture / humor / language / english )

 This is pretty old, from the old /pages/family/holmes/newsletter/newsletter in 1992, when the Soviet Union still existed, but it's still funnyHow English is Being Used in Different Parts of the WorldIN A TOKYO HOTEL: Is forbitten to steal hotel towels please.
-If you are not person to do such thing please not to re... read more
+If you are not person to do such thing ... read more

 ANOTHER GRAMMAR COMPLAINT